ditsmod/seed/README.md

 ## Example

-You can see more example usage in [@ditsmod/ditsmod repository](https://github.com/ditsmod/ditsmod/tree/main/examples)
+You can see more example usage in [ditsmod repository](https://github.com/ditsmod/ditsmod/tree/main/examples)